The Alarming Rise of 'Zombie Drug' Xylazine in the UK

 Recent reports indicate that the dangerous veterinary tranquilliser known as 'zombie drug' xylazine has made its deadly debut in the UK, mixing with opioids like heroin and fentanyl on Britain's streets.
 The drug has been linked to numerous overdose fatalities and horrific injuries in the U.S., and experts warn the UK could soon see a similar surge.

-Why is xylazine known as zombie?
+Why is xylazine known as a substance abuse zombie?

 Xylazine got its ominous nickname due to the dissociative and amnestic effects it produces in users, leaving them in an intoxicated, zombie-like state of impaired coordination, slurred speech and lethargy.
 Long-term use has been associated with, addiction, irreversible organ damage, cardiac issues and chronic health problems [1].